michelleenos/lunchmoney-tools/README.md

 To use Splitwise integration, you will need to set a Splitwise API key as an environment variable.
 To import/export transactions you will also need to specify a Splitwise group ID.

 To import transactions from Splitwise to Lunch Money, you will also need to specify a Lunch Money asset ID to associate the imported transactions with.
 This should be a manually managed asset you have created specifically for Splitwise imports.

-You can pass these variables to the CLI directly, or set them in an `.env` file at the root of your project:
+(See [Environment Setup](#environment-setup) for details on setting these variables.)

 #### List Splitwise Expenses